DaTaha317/valueHelpWrapper-fiori/README.md

 ## Overview

 The `ValueHelperWrapper` is a custom SAP UI5 control that provides an enhanced value help dialog functionality.
 It wraps the standard `sap.m.MultiInput` control and extends it with powerful filtering, selection, and configuration capabilities through a programmatically created value help dialog.
+The control now includes **two-way data binding** support for automatic token synchronization with your JSON model.

 ## Features

+- **Two-Way Data Binding**: Automatically synchronize tokens with your JSON model
 - **Dynamic Configuration**: Fully configurable through a JSON configuration object
 - **Smart Filtering**: Built-in filter bar with customizable filter fields
 - **Single/Multi Selection**: Support for both single and multiple selection modes